tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/1/Activities/01-Stu_Activate_Network/README.md

   ```bash
   geth --datadir node2 --unlock "7a4f862ab163fc62dce2cfbb734ddac153c5e8cc" --mine --port 30304 --bootnodes enode://b044f481e52f03950ed88ad18f550ace268ad4e4e1647f80c5808d6ea2c4e7f550d8ed25a14608afa6e5828f1b69fdfcf5d7775394f7c38d8592f600e4a37e90@127.0.0.1:30303
   ```
+  Substitute the "SEALER_TWO_ADDRESS" with the the public address of the first node that was created in the previous session.

   Using the first node as a bootnode will enable the nodes to communicate with each other, and discover new nodes later.